-The box manipulator package is designed to be able to lift small boxes from a shelf or table and place them.
+The box manipulator node was written for this project to be able to lift small boxes from a shelf or table and place them.
 It provides two services—one to pick up a graspable object, and one to place the currently held graspable object at a set of coordinates.